ivanzakharov/docs/naming-conventions/code-artifacts/variables.md

 Variables have mixed-case names with a lowercase first letter.
 The first letter of each internal word is capitalized.

+Variable must be declared immediately before the variable is used.
+Thus code amendments will not break changes into two blocks of code - variables declaration and variables using.

 Suffix with [model acronym](/naming-conventions/naming-basics/) should remain in variable name.

 Example: